StormPacer/yabsl/README.md

 **Players:**
 - `get` - Get all the players on AccSaber
 - `id` - Get a certain player and choose which category to look up their stats for

+**Maps:**
+- `get` - Get all ranked maps
+- `id` - Get the map with a certain leaderboard id
+- `category` - Get all ranked maps of a certain category
+- `playlist` - Get or download a playlist of all ranked maps